 Lobia curry is a healthy and quick curry recipe.
 This is an easy everyday curry made with black-eyed peas.
 Delicious as well.
 This curry is vegan and gluten-free.

 Lobia has many names in fact.
 This is also called black-eyed peas or cowpeas or black-eyed beans.
 It is one of the popular beans worldwide.
-Also, it's versatile and you can add to your diet in many forms.
+Also, these are versatile and you can add them in many ways to your diet.

 Though this is named "peas", it's a bean and belongs to the legume.
 It contains almost all essential vitamins and minerals.
 Hence it's one of the superfoods with numerous health benefits.

 - This is rich in soluble dietary fiber and protein.

 - Low in fat and low in calories & hence helps in weight loss.

 - Low in sodium and cholesterol-free legume.

 - Rich in anti-oxidants and helps in skin rejuvenation.

 - Delays skin aging and keeps skin healthy.

 - Makes hair shiny and healthy, fights hair loss & boosts hair growth